jonycheung/deadsimple-less-watch-compiler/README.md

-Dead Simple LESS Watch Compiler
+Dead Simple LESS CSS Watch Compiler
 ===================

-A nodejs script that watches folders(and subfolders) for changes and automatically compile the less css files into css.
+A command that watches folders(and subfolders) for file changes and automatically compile the less css files into css.
+This is a file system watcher and compiler.

-Always give credit where it is due.
 Parts of this script is modified from Mikeal Rogers's watch script (https://github.com/mikeal/watch)

 ## Prerequisites
 Install LESS (http://www.lesscss.org/) and make sure the `lessc` binary is accessible to the script.
 Installing LESS with the `-g`(global) flag will make the binary accessible to your system.